 If your new car is spending more time at the repair shop than it spends with you, you might have a lemon on your hands.
 Thankfully, the California lemon law is in place to protect consumers facing a sour deal.

 A problem car's owner can be entitled to a comparable replacement or a refund of the purchase price (prorated based on the miles driven).
 Under California lemon law, there are a few qualifications:

 - The car must still be under warranty.

-- The owner must have taken the car in for repair of the same problem 4 times or more through an authorized dealer
+- The owner must have taken the car in for repair for the same problem 4 times or more through an authorized dealer.

 - The car must have been inoperable for a total of 30 days (not necessarily consecutive).

 The problem or defect must also substantially impair the use, value, or safety of the vehicle.
 To qualify, cars must be either purchased or leased in California for personal, family, or business use.

-While many car dealerships are great about helping you get a lemon repaired or replaced, don't count on them to keep track of everything related to your problems.
+While many car dealerships/manufacturers are great about helping you get a lemon repaired or replaced, don't count on them to keep track of everything related to your problems.
 Keep records of all the time you've lost from work, time the vehicle has been in the shop, and the exact nature of any problems.

 Look over each service write-up when you take your car in.
 Unscrupulous repair people have been known to switch a problem diagnosis, or attempt to report an ongoing problem as new, in order to buy the dealership more time on a possible lemon.